 When we don’t have enough water, we can find ourselves getting crabbier, with less energy, not thinking clearly, and potentially getting stuck with a headache.
-No Bueno.

 So, instead of trying to remember if you were on glass four or seven out of eight, you will know you are hydrated if you don’t feel thirsty, but also that your urine is clear or a pale yellow.

 Cucumbers, tomatoes, spinach, mushrooms, watermelon, blueberries, oranges, and apples all contain large amounts of water.
 Save for the dried choices, most fruits and vegetables are great for boosting hydration- the juicier the better!